srobo/ops-manual/internal-structure/common-responsibilities.md

 All teams should take an active role in supporting the search for new volunteers and helping with their induction.
 Committees should make sure that volunteers who express and interest in joing their teams are made welcome and understand how to get invoved with the work of the team.

 ## Managing relationships
 It is important that all volunteers have a positive experience of volunteering with Student Robotics.
-Committees should work hard to build relationships and to try to tackle any issues that may arise within the team.
+Committees should work hard to build relationships and to try to tackle any issues that may arise within the team. * Maintaining a record of team members, with their abilities and desired workload. * The management of the workload of members of the team.
+* Assigning and managing projects/maintenance to team members, this may be assigned to self organising subgroups of individuals.

 ## Raising concerns with the Trustees
 The committee is responsible for ensuring that any concerns raised within their team are raised to the Trustees.
 If a concern can be handled within the team then a brief summary will suffice, anything that cannot be resolved within the team must be raised to the Trustees ASAP.